pinkpong111/From-Call-Centers-to-Neurons/From-Call-Centers-to-Neurons.md

 5. **Propagation sensitivity divergence:** Near D\_C⁻ → 0⁺ or D\_d⁻ → 0⁺, small changes in ω should produce catastrophic drops in u⁻.
 6. **Revival near fold:** Systems operating near Δu ≈ 0 should exhibit sudden coherence jumps under infinitesimal parameter changes (square-root sensitivity).
 7. **Multiplicative durability:** Multi-scale systems should show R\_total scaling as ∏R\_ℓ, not ΣR\_ℓ.
 A single scale's lock budget violation should dominate total durability.
+8. **Attention-shortened silent phase:** Systems with higher initial attention concentration (A₀ > 0) should exhibit shorter τ\_silent than equivalent systems with A₀ = 0, by the factor ln(T\_max/[K₀·F(A₀)]) / (g₀ + g\_A) < τ\_silent(A₀=0).
+This is directly testable in simulation by comparing silent durations across initial attention conditions.
+9. **Topology-dependent criticality maintenance:** Following Sugimoto et al. (2025), hub-dominated network topologies should exhibit narrower bistable regions (smaller Δu) than distributed topologies with equivalent total connectivity, because hub concentration amplifies k-growth while suppressing effective diversity d.
+Simulation test: compare Δu across ER/SW/Hub topologies (cf. V4c Fig 10).
+10. **Governance scaling pressure:** In multi-agent AI deployments, the rate of governance incidents should scale quadratically with the number of active interaction channels (∝ n²), not linearly with agent count.
+This prediction follows directly from the S-equation's n² scaling and is testable against empirical incident data from agentic AI deployments (cf. AIGN 2025 dataset).
+11. **Topology-level containment sufficiency:** In multi-agent systems experiencing cascading disorientation, coupling reduction + bridge rewiring alone (without direct state correction) should achieve >90% of maximum attainable disorientation suppression.
+This prediction follows from the DDD protocol's Defocus–Decouple dominance and has been confirmed in the V4c compassion simulation: the containment engine (κ↓ + bridge) explains 94.8% of DSI reduction, with the effect holding across small-world, scale-free, and Erdős–Rényi topologies (ΔDSI ≈ −0.040; 9/9 wins; Cohen's d = 7.68).

 ---